scottmckendry/sunsetr/README.md

 ![This image was taken using a shader to simulate the effect of hyprsunset](sunsetr.png)

-**sunsetr** provides seamless day/night color temperature transitions for Hyprland using hyprsunset's IPC socket.
-With smart defaults and animated startup transitions, it delivers a smooth, unnoticeable experience that automatically adjusts your display throughout the day.

 ## Features

 - **Startup Transitions**: Smooth transitions when starting, no jarring changes